grosser/parallel_tests/Readme.md

 E.g.

-    spec /path/to/my_spec.rb -e "should do something"
+    rspec /path/to/my_spec.rb:123 # should do something

 Add the following to your `spec/parallel_spec.opts` (or `spec/spec.opts`) :